Written by Brooke Giddens on August 8, 2014 under LiveNews

 Brooke Winners THE FOOD.
 OMG.
 Martin Doherty of CHVRCHES’ dance moves!
 I mean, that dude went crazy.
 It was like a mix of moshing and the Charleston.
 Fireworks at Calvin Harris’ headlining show!
 Smallpools’ story about Googling themselves when they first started the band, and how it always brought up links about how killer whales should […]

-Written by Brooke Giddens on August 7, 2013 under Artists
+Written by Brooke Giddens on August 7, 2013 under Live

 Brooke’s Winners and Losers Day 1 – Friday, August 2nd Winners Dan Reynolds of Imagine Dragons cutting in line in front of me for the Port-O-Let and making small talk The Killers’ version of “Shadowplay” Cora Lorentz’s head banging (she’s a rockstar) Waiting in line for a golf cart ride next to Shaun White Flux […]

-Written by Brooke Giddens on July 31, 2013 under Artists
+Written by Brooke Giddens on July 31, 2013 under News

 That is the actual definition of Lollapalooza, but Lollapalooza as many of us have come to know it, is the music festival to end all music festivals.
 It is a 3-day festival that brings in over 100,000 people to Grant Park each year to hear the tunes of their favorites artists.
 That’s pretty impressive and the […]